+The final step of a custom flame paint job is buffing.
 It is recommended that professional buffers are used when you are buffing the area where the custom flames are.
 Make sure to buff the part to a shine.
 It makes your custom flame painting stand out.
 All of these steps are crucial to make sure that your custom flame paint job turns out exactly as it should.
 You must make sure you follow these steps precisely.
 Otherwise your paint job may turn out to be something totally different then what you had imagined.

 Custom flame painting is done by many body shops in a variety of styles and colors as well as for a variety of prices.
 If you have the money, flames can add something to your chopper, a certain flare it may have lacked before.

 If you plan to airbrush your chopper it is suggested that you research the types of paint, the dealers reputation, and learn the ins and outs of what you want in custom flame job and how to get it done as a precautionary measure.